 - Bran Flake Muffins: Serve this delicious muffin with a bowl of yogurt garnished with a sprinkle of granola or with soup or salad to pump up the nutrition.
 It's also a great snack and it freezes well.

 Beans are rich sources of iron and awesome meat replacements.
 Including them in children’s meals boosts both the iron and the protein content of foods.

 However, if your youngster balks at eating bean soup, there are other ways to serve them.
 Puree the beans in a food processor, mix the puree with salsa, and serve the mixture with whole-wheat tortilla chips, shredded cheese, and sour cream.

 Most kids love to dip foods into sauces and will gobble this up.

 Sprinkle dried fruits such as raisins, apricots, and cut-up prunes over iron-fortified ready-to eat cereals.
 Just use your kitchen shears to snip them into bits, and add them to oatmeal, cookies, or cakes for a nutritional boost.

-- Rice with Dried Fruit and Nuts: This just might be the perfect recipe for getting more iron in kid's diets with a minimum of effort.
-It's incredibly versatile because you can use almost any type of rice, and you can swap out the other ingredient's to suit your child's preferences.
+- Rice with Dried Fruit and Nuts: This is a perfect way to include more iron in kid's diets with a minimal effort.
+It's incredibly versatile because you can use almost any type of rice, and you can swap out the other ingredient's to suit your child's preferences. the

-- As a plus, this dish freezes well, so you can make it in advance and pull it out of the freezer when you need it.
+- As a plus, this dish freezes well, so you can make it in advance and pull it out offreezer when you need it.

 - Flavorful Dried Fruit Bars: Rich with natural sweetness from dried fruits, these make a tasty, nutritious snack that is not loaded with added sugar.